tikankika/COSEAQ/Content Generation from Syllabus and National Curriculum - COSEAC C.md

             - Formulate chapter and subchapter objectives based on the goals of the course syllabus.
             - Ensure objectives are Specific, Measurable, Relevant, Achievable, and Time-bound (SMART).
           III.
 List of Concepts
-            - Create a bullet list of 15 key concepts for each chapter IV.
+            - Create a bullet list of maximum 30 key concepts for each chapter IV.
 Main Body
-            A. Presentation of Key Concepts and Theories
+            A. Presentation of Key Concepts and Theories in chapters
               - Provide detailed, accurate, and clear explanations of the key concepts and theories for each chapter/subchapter.
             B. Relationships Between Concepts and Theories
               - Relationships and connections between different concepts and theories within each chapter/subchapter.